About This Product

 Medicinal properties are abundant, as a natural medicine cordyceps mushrooms are invaluable for prevention of disease and for maintaining general good health.

 When even the smallest quantity of bioactive components are present in food, the health benefits cannot be underestimated.
-Foods that are packed with antioxidants, vitamins, flavonoids and carotenoids are shown through epidemiological studies to promote good health in people.
+Foods that are packed with antioxidants, vitamins, flavonoids and carotenoids are essentially nutriceutical and are shown through epidemiological studies to promote good health in people.

 - What is cordyceps fungus?